 Support The Fellowship.
 Monthly giving.

-Only one-third of FSJ's operational expenses are met by subscription fees.
-Our fiscal year runs July 1 through June 30.
+We depend on our readers and friends!
+Only one-third of FSJ's operational expenses are met by subscription fees—the rest are paid for by donations from private individuals.
 Please prayerfully consider at what level you are able to support the ministry.
 Enter your monthly gift amount below (transactions processed now and on the 5th of each month).
-Click here to give a one-time gift.

 All payment information will be taken and processed via secure server at iTransact.com.